 The spiritual quest is the search for that which brings us to life, for that which grounds us in, and opens us to, life—connecting us with what is meaningful for us.
+It all comes down to getting our heart together with our life!
 We spend our life looking for life.
 Life lies all about us and we are not alive, not vibrantly alive, not enthusiastically alive, not involved in our life, not invested in our life, not engaged with our life.
 We are hanging out, going through the motions, looking for something to do with our time, for some entertaining pastime, without much in the way of a reason to get out of bed, and no sense of why we are here, or what to do with the day.
+Why isn’t our heart in our life?
+What will it take to get our heart together with our life?

 We are looking for our life, for what brings us to life, and is life.
 We are here to be alive, yet, to be alive, our life has to revolve around something, has to be grounded in something.
 What draws us toward it, into it, and serves as the source and goal of our living?
 That’s the search that fuels the journey.
 And every journey begins where we are.